phinik/LovelyLLamas/README.md

 5. model: Which model to use, choices are "og_transformer" (default transformer), "rope_transformer", "full_rope_transformer"
 6. cache_data: All data will be loaded into the RAM before training
 7. tokenizer: Which tokenizer to use for the weather report, choices are "sow" and "bert"
 8. model_config: What transformer model configuration to use.
-This referes to the files in `src/transformer_configs`.
+This refers to the files in `src/transformer_configs`.
-9. num_workers: How many workers to use for dataloading
+9. num_workers: How many workers to use for data loading
-10. target: What to train on", choices are "default" (wetter.com) and "gpt".
+10. target: What to train on, choices are "default" (wetter.com) and "gpt".
 Note that the respective dataset must be used!
 11. overview: What context to use, choices are "full", "ctpc", "ctc", "ct" and "tpwc"
 12. num_samples: How many samples to use during training, choices are -1 (all), 100, 200, 400, 800, 1600, 3200, 6400